patricks/austriatv/README.md

-# austriatv
+# AustriaTV
-Third party ORF TVthek app for the Apple TV.
+Third party ORF TVthek app for the tv - tvOS.

+## TODO:
+* Update UI
+* Figure out if there is a better stream (HD)